 We found 16 internists near Quincy, IL.

-Dr. Oluremi Oparah works as an internist in Quincy, IL.
-Dr. Oparah accepts the following insurance: Medicaid and Medicare.
+Dr. Oluremi Oparah's specialty is general internal medicine.
+She takes Medicaid and Medicare insurance.
 She is a graduate of the University of Ibadan College of Medicine.
-In addition to English, Dr. Oparah (or staff) speaks Urdu, Mandarin, and Arabic.
+Dr. Oparah (or staff) is conversant in Urdu, Mandarin, and Arabic.

-Dr. Pierre Raad sees patients in Quincy, IL.
-His medical specialties are general internal medicine, geriatrics (elderly care), and general pediatrics.
+Dr. Pierre Raad practices general internal medicine, geriatrics (elderly care), and general pediatrics in Quincy, IL.
 He attended medical school at Lebanese University Faculty of Medical Sciences.

 Conditions / Treatments

 Medicare Patient Ethnicity

 Medicare Patient Insurance Eligibility

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.